rheber/ghf/README.md

 # README

-ghf is a tool that gets the list of people you follow on Github.
-This allows you to, for example, keep notes on them.
-It's not very impressive at the moment.
+ghf is a tool that gets the list of people you follow on Github, allowing you to keep notes on them.

 ## Usage

 Run `python ghf.py` and enter your username.
-A list of your Github followees will appear in a window, along with a Save button which will save the list to file.
+A window listing your Github followees will appear.
+Beside each username will be a text box.
+Clicking the Save button will save the list of users along with your annotations to file.